software-mansion/starknet.py/docs/account_creation.rst

  - computing an address based on the account's secrets
  - prefunding an address with the fee tokens (e.g. using the token bridge)
  - creating and signing a DeployAccount transaction with generated secrets
- - sending the transaction to StarkNet
+ - sending the transaction to Starknet

 Here is step by step example: